-14.11 Nature of the processing: Provide VNC Connect services to customers utilising RealVNC Cloud services (address book synchronisation, cloud brokered connections, RealVNC Instant Support).
+14.11 Nature of the processing: Provide VNC Connect services to customers utilising RealVNC Cloud services (address book synchronisation, cloud brokered connections, RealVNC On-Demand Assist (formerly known as Instant Support).
 As part of providing the VNC Connect service, RealVNC may need to analyse service log files to assist in problem diagnosis In order to provide insights into customer product usage to inform future development, aggregated queries may be run against product usage data periodically.

 14.12 Purpose of the processing: to provide the Services as set out in the DPA.

 14.13 Duration of the processing: for the duration of this DPA.

 14.14 Sub-Processor Transfers: as set out at https://help.realvnc.com/hc/en-us/articles/360014324617-Sub-processors.

 14.15 Technical and Organisational Measures: Restriction of access to buildings, data centres and server rooms as necessary, adequate locks on all doors, monitoring of unauthorised access, written procedures for employees, contractors and visitors covering confidentiality and security of information, restricting access to systems depending on the sensitivity/criticality of such systems, use of password protection where such functionality is available, maintaining records of the access granted to which individuals, ensuring prompt deployment of updates, bug-fixes and security patches for all systems.

 Erasure and deletion: For the purposes of Clause 8.5, Section II of Module Two of the Standard Contractual Clauses the data importer shall delete the Personal Data in accordance with clause 6 of this DPA.
 For the purposes of Clause 8.1(d), Section II of Module Four of the Standard Contractual Clauses, the data exporter shall delete the Personal Data in accordance with clause 7 of this DPA.